desecnd/competitive-programming/README.md

 ## Links

-Cool tool for finding practice problems on your own:  [A2 Online Judge](https://a2oj.com/categories) Platform for helping you work on your time with 2-hour contests and ranking system: [Codeforces](https://codeforces.com/contests)
+Cool tool for finding practice problems on your own:  [A2 Online Judge](https://a2oj.com/categories)

+Platform for helping you work on your time with 2-hour contests and ranking system: [Codeforces](https://codeforces.com/contests)

+Github repository with lots of algorithms implemented for Competitive Programming by [KACTL Team](https://github.com/kth-competitive-programming/kactl)

 ## Topics